tokens-studio/plugin-docs/pages/contributing/contributing.en.md

 If you want to get started contributing to Tokens Studio for Figma read this short guideline that should get you started.

-1. Clone the repository
+1. Run npm ci to install dependencies.
-2. Run `yarn` to install dependencies
+2. Run npm run start to start webpack in watch mode or npm run build to build once.
-3. Run `yarn build:watch` to build the plugin and watch for changes
+3. Open Figma -> Plugins -> Development -> New Plugin... and choose manifest.json file from this repo.
-4. Open Figma -> Plugins -> Development -> Import plugin from manifest... and choose manifest.json file from this repo.
+4. Create a Pull request for your branch

 ### Known issues